Halifax RIOT

 About RIOT Halifax Members

-• Chloe Cyr is a MSc student in the Physical Activity and Cancer (PAC) lab under the supervision of Dr. Melanie Keats at Dalhousie University.
+• Chloe Cyr is first-year medical student at Dalhousie University and conducts research in the Physical Activity and Cancer (PAC) lab under the supervision of Dr. Melanie Keats at Dalhousie University.
 Her research works to tailor exercise oncology resources for advanced pancreatic cancer care.
-She is also a trainee of the Beatrice Hunter Cancer Research Institute's (BHCRI) Cancer Research Training Program (CRTP).

 • Dr. Lauren Westhaver (she/her) is a postdoctoral fellow in the Department of Surgery at Dalhousie University, under the supervision of Dr. Adrienne Weeks and Dr. Jeremy Roy.
 She completed her PhD at Dalhousie University (2024).
 Dr. Westhaver is a trainee of the BHCRI Cancer Research Training Program.
 Dr. Westhaver's research is primarily focused on differentiating patient outcomes in glioblastoma using immunological profiling.

-• Bella Pagotto is a first year MSc student within the Physical Activity and Cancer (PAC) lab under the supervision of Dr. Melanie Kets at Dalhousie University.
+• Bella Pagotto is a second-year MSc student within the Physical Activity and Cancer (PAC) lab under the supervision of Dr. Melanie Kets at Dalhousie University.
 She is also a trainee in the BHCRI Cancer research training program.

-• After graduating with a BSc from St. FX in 2023, Erin Noftall moved to Halifax to work as a lab assistant in the Giacomantonio Immuno-Oncology lab.
-Last August she started medical school at Dalhousie.
+• Erin Noftall is a second-year medical student at Dalhousie University.
+She graduated with a BSc from St. FX in 2023 and worked as a lab assistant in the Giacomantonio Immuno-Oncology lab.

 Our Impact